 TMJ disorders can affect the jaw, teeth, and facial muscles in a variety of ways:

 Please let our office know if you have noticed any of these symptoms.
-We can examine your smile to find any areas of wear or dysfunction that indicate a bite problem and require treatment.
+We can examine your smile to find any areas of wear or dysfunction that indicate a bite problem.
+Our office will also consider where you feel your symptoms when planning treatment.

 An uneven bite is another prominent cause of TMJ.
 If your bite is uneven, the two portions of your jaw don’t come together properly.
 Your jaw joint has to move in a way that isn’t completely natural to ensure those pieces of the jaw come together to perform their necessary functions.

-There are multiple options for patients with TMJ disorders:
+If you suspect you have a bite disorder, some treatments can help relieve your painful symptoms.
+There are multiple treatment options for patients with TMJ disorders:

-- Jaw Exercises and Stress Management: We recommend jaw exercise and stress and anxiety management for patients with mild TMJ symptoms.
-In addition, taking pain and anti-inflammatory medicine as well as relaxing the jaw are small steps that can reduce mild TMJ pain.
+We recommend jaw exercise and stress and anxiety management for patients with mild TMJ symptoms.
+In addition, taking pain and anti-inflammatory medicine and relaxing the jaw can reduce mild TMJ pain.
+Patients receiving physical therapy and professional dental care can learn how to treat stress long-term.
+Physical therapists teach patients to reduce muscle tension and pain in their face, jaw, and upper body.

-- Nightguards: Nightguards are custom oral appliances that act like mouthguards.
-They are worn at night to stop tooth and jaw pain as well as jaw clenching and teeth grinding.
 Bruxism, or teeth grinding, is a common symptom of TMJ disorders.
 Over time, teeth grinding wears down the tooth enamel and causes pain in the jaw and face.
-Nightguards reduce jaw pressure and prevent chips or cracks in the tooth enamel.
+Wearing a nightguard during sleep will reduce jaw pressure and prevent chips or cracks in the tooth enamel.

-- Laser Therapy: We use infrared light, or a laser, to alleviate jaw and facial pain.
+We can use an infrared light or a laser to alleviate jaw and facial pain.
 This light can also reduce inflammation and stimulate blood flow.
 Laser therapy delivers infrared light directly to painful areas of the face, including the jaw and facial muscles.
 This light also helps to heal nerves and stimulate collagen production.

 TMJ Treatment FAQs